 Sugar Skull Rum sponsors Orlando Magic ORLANDO – The Orlando Magic and Sugar Skull Rum announced a new, multi-year sports partnership at a special ribbon cutting ceremony on November 3 featuring Magic CEO Alex Martins and Master P (Percy Miller), the award-winning rapper, businessman, author, actor, record producer, philanthropist and former basketball player, who is an investor and advocate of the Sugar Skull Rum brand.
 This is the first NBA partnership for Sugar Skull Rum.

-RP Funding sponsors Orlando Magic ORLANDO – Robert Palmer has already seen first-hand how a community can blossom when charitable and compassionate organizations team up.
+RP Funding partners with Orlando Magic ORLANDO – Robert Palmer has already seen first-hand how a community can blossom when charitable and compassionate organizations team up.
 After his widely successful company, RP Funding, became the inaugural Founding Partner of the Lakeland Magic earlier this year, Palmer quickly noticed incredible growth within Polk County.